Manglia Gaon railway station

-Manglia Gaon railway station is a (station code: MGG) is one of the local railway stations in Indore City.
+Manglia Gaon railway station (station code: MGG) is one of the local railway stations in Indore City.
 The railway station of Manglia Gaon is located on a broad gauge line.
 Its route is connected with Ujjain Junction to the northwest, Indore Junction to the south, Dewas Junction to the north.
 It is connected to Bhopal, Ujjain, Gwalior, Jaipur, Jabalpur, Ratlam.

+Developments

+The station has been developed as an alternative to Laxmibai Nagar railway station as the new freight station.
+Two new platforms have been built and new tracks have been laid down.
+Elevation of the current platform is also increased and new shed are installed.

 Trains

 The following trains stop at Manglia Gaon railway station: